Partners in Africa

 Kenja Thomas, Project leader of IPOA widows and Orphans Group in Kighenge and Karujumba villages at the foot of the Rwenzori Mountains.

 Joseph and Milly Grace Ogwal coordinate the JÜPOA project in Lira.
 They work with local communities and schools.
 They have developed a wide range of medicinal products and protect indigenous tree species for ecological conservation.
+They are developing an ambitious Discover Action Program.

 David and Heather Sharland, Heather is a nurse and David an agriculturalist, in Arua.
 David has developed the Eden project, a wonderful training and demonstration garden of vegetables, medicinal plants and useful trees.